-- The top-left pane lists each component of a given type (structure-based, computation-based, and so on) extracted from the program. - The bottom-left pane lists the paragraphs in the program.
+- The top-left pane lists each component of a given type extracted from the program. - The bottom-left pane lists the paragraphs in the program.
 Click on a paragraph to navigate to it in the righthand pane. - The righthand pane displays the text of the program with extracted code shaded in pink.
 The numbers to the left of the extracted code identify the component to which it was extracted.

-To generate coverage reports, click the 🗐 button on the Component Maker tool bar.
+To generate coverage reports, click 🗐 on the Component Maker tool bar.
 The reports are listed in the Generated Document folder in the Repository Browser.
-Report names are of the form <program>-<method>-Coverage.
+Report names are of the form <program>- <method>-Coverage.
 Double-click a report to view it in a Web browser.